 How do I multiply binary numbers using bit shifts?

-Binary multiplication, especially with factors which are a power of 2, can be done using bit shifting to the left.
+Binary multiplication, especially with factors that are a power of 2, can be done using bit shifting to the left.
 A multiplication by 2 is a shift by one bit, 4 equals 2 bits, 8 is a 3-bit shift, etc. Due to its mathematical efficiency, this method is commonly used in digital applications.

 How to multiply the binary numbers 101 and 11?